In this section

 |

-The name of the interface to which the packets were sent after the connection had been initiated.
+Name of the interface to which packets were sent after initiating the connection.

-If the name of the interface was not identified, it has the nil value.
+If the name of the interface was not identified, the field has the nil value.

 |